bigleesnitchin/LZ-Sybil-Reports/reports.md

 <details>

-**== To begin with, we can see that he made batches of addresses which interacted with L0 on the same dates, all this information is on the Dune. ==**
+**To begin with, we can see that he made batches of addresses which interacted with L0 on the same dates, all this information is on the Dune.**

 <details>